mbdevpl/transpyle/README.rst

 depends on presence of additional software, some functionality might be limited/unavailable on selected platforms.

-Transpyle is fully tested on Linux, and partially tested on OS X.
+Transpyle is fully tested on Linux, and partially tested on OS X and Windows.

 Installation